Balawaristan

 Balawaristan (lit.
-'Land of heights'), is a term coined by Nawaz Khan Naji, founder of the Pakistani political party Balawaristan National Front (BNF), for a proposed autonomous province or a sovereign state consisting of Gilgit-Baltistan, Chitral and Kohistan regions in Pakistan as well as Indian-controlled Ladakh.
-Although the name, first used in 1989, does not have any historical basis, it sounds similar to Baloristan, which has been documented in Chinese sources to describe Baltistan and Gilgit Valley from the 8th century CE.
+'Land of heights'), is a term coined by Nawaz Khan Naji, founder of the Pakistani political party Balawaristan National Front (BNF), for a proposed autonomous province or a sovereign state consisting of Gilgit-Baltistan, Chitral and Kohistan regions in Pakistan as well as the Indian-controlled Ladakh.
+Although the name, first used in 1989, does not have any historical basis, it sounds similar to Baloristan, which has been documented in Chinese and medieval Islamic sources to describe Baltistan and Gilgit Valley from the 8th century CE.

 BNF activists affirm that Balawaristan is not a part of Kashmir and has a unique identity.
 They also consider the people of Gilgit Baltistan to be the fourth party in the Kashmir dispute, the other three being Pakistan, India and Kashmir.